Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-Advanced.md

 6. [Dupont connector kit.](https://www.amazon.com/dp/B096DC1J3X) (or soldering)
 7. [Pico enclosure.](https://www.adafruit.com/product/6252)

-Building just one of these will be expensive since many of these parts only be bought in volume.
+Building just one of these will be expensive since many of these parts can only be bought in volume.
 But the volume per-unit cost in parts comes down to about $12 USD.

 ### Hardware Assembly: